department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v0/description.md

     submitted payload.
 This can be compared to the submitted payload to ensure data integrity of the upload

+### Document Status Caching
+Due to current system limitations, data for the `/uploads/report` endpoint is cached for one hour.

+A request to the `/uploads/{id}` endpoint will return a real-time status for that GUID, and update its status in `/uploads/report`.

+The `updated_at` field indicates the last time the status for a given GUID was updated.

 ### Status Simulation
 Given the downstream connections of this API, we allow (**IN DEVELOPER ENVIRONMENT ONLY**) passing in a header `Status-Override` on the `/uploads/{id}` endpoint that will allow you to change the status of your submission to simulate the various scenarios.
 The available statuses are `pending`, `uploaded`, `received`, `processing`, `success`, `error`.